cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     kubectl get pods -A

-3. Switch back to the default context
+3. Remove the pod we just created and switch back to the default context

     ```
+    kubectl delete pod nginx
     kubectl config set-context --current --namespace=default
     kubectl config get-contexts
     ```